Looking for things to do in Blaine, Washington? This is an article written by a local about the best things you can do to enjoy the city of Blaine.

 Blaine is a beautiful little town, located by the border of British Columbia, Canada.
-The “Peace Arch City” has a population of about 5,300 people of various ethnicities, religions, backgrounds and cultures.
-This is a place you must see if you want to get an experience of a laid-back, ocean-front, small town.
-Make sure you visit Blaine and see for yourself why this town’s motto is, “Where America Begins”!
+The “Peace Arch City” has a population of about 5,600 people of various ethnicities, religions, backgrounds and cultures.
+This is a place you must see if you want to get an experience of a laid-back, ocean-front, growing town.

-Blaine is known for bringing many Canadian border shoppers looking to find the nearest, cheapest, and most convenient way to order packages from Amazon.
+Blaine was known for bringing many Canadian border shoppers looking to find the nearest, cheapest, and most convenient way to order packages from Amazon.
 (Read more about them here).
+Unfortunately, the border closure during Covid has significantly decreased the number of visitors to this small town and has caused some great businesses to close their doors permanently.

 1. Have a coffee at a very unique Starbucks